littlepictures/global_mean_sea_level/README.md

 # little picture - global mean sea level

 ## Background on this little picture
+_a Little Picture reveals the global mean sea level trend_

 Sea level rise is one of the clearest indicators of climate change and puts millions living in coastal zone under threat of inundation.
 For this